StarbzYT/Searching-Algorithms/Searching_Algorithms.md

 - Binary Search is a much faster form of search.
 - Rather than eliminating one element at a time, you can eliminate HALF of the remaining elements at a time.
 - Binary search only works on SORTED ARRAYS! (iterables)

+Time Complexity

+The best case would mean that the middle point chosen of the sorted array is the value we are looking for (O(1)).
+However, the worst case would mean that every time the array size is doubled, we add one extra step (size 32 is 2^5, size 64 becomes 2^6).
+Therefore, the time complexity of Binary Search (worst or average case) is O(log n)